pop-os/shell/TESTING.md

 ### Window Titles

 - [ ] Disabling window titles in Firefox works (Check debian and flatpak packages)
+  - This may make firefox windows move around randomly when toggled, and you may have to restart firefox for it to work properly, but it should work besides that.

 ## With Tiling Disabled